marcusoftnet/marcusoftnet.github.io/_posts/2017-10-20-two-stories-i-often-tell-on-wip-as-a-process-improvement-tool.md

  - Life of a consultant
 ---

 Work in process (WIP) limits is a powerful, lightweight tool to not only improve your process flow but also to find further improvements in your process.
-I consider it widly underused but hugely impactful.
+I consider it wildly underused but hugely impactful.

 Often when WIP limits are introduced we miss the point of them being the driver for further process improvement, but rather focus on what our WIP limit should be, or how we are going visualize it on our board.
 So I often share a story on how that can work.

 I realize that I'm turing into an old man...
 I have, for many years now, being telling and retelling the same story so many times that people around me don't stop me anymore.

 At the same time I sometimes forget some of those stories.
-So I thought I'd better write them down before I lose it altogher.
+So I thought I'd better write them down before I lose it altogether.

 <!-- excerpt-end -->